Asher978/Rent_Maps/README.md

 ### How will it work?

 The key to making SF & NYC Index work is utilizing a pay to play model - where users have to contribute rent information in order to access other people’s info:
-  * SFRent.Me will contain crowdsourced rent information of others
+  * SF & NYC Index will contain crowdsourced rent information of others

   * In order to see rent information, individual users will have to either:
     * Contribute their own rent information
     * Share the website with two other people, who have to sign up

-  * We will seed SFRent.ME with rent information from our friends, craigslist, and other sources.
+  * We will seed SF & NYC Index with rent information from our friends, craigslist, and other sources.
 We will seed the platform with 100 data points before launching fully.

 ### Long Term: